replit/kaboom/doc/25-platformer.md

 	})
 ```

-The `onHeadButt()` function checks whether the player collides with the prize object from the top, in which case it will spawn an apple if it has not already done so.
+The `onHeadButt()` function checks whether the player sprite collides with the prize object from the top, in which case it will spawn an apple if it has not already done so.

-If the player collides with the "apple" object, it will grow bigger and the apple will be destroyed or "eaten" by the player.
+If the player sprite collides with the `"apple"` object, it will grow bigger and the apple will be destroyed or "eaten" by the player sprite.
 The `biggify()` component is the one we defined earlier in the tutorial inside the `big()` component function.

-Add the following code below the "apple" collision function:
+Add the following code below the `"apple"` collision function:

 ```javascript
 	let coinPitch = 0